Siphon880gh/devbrain/Game Development - Blender/Exporting Model/Export as one mesh.md

 Approach - Parenting to an invisible item:
-1. Parent all objects to an empty in blender
+1. Parent all objects to an empty (SHIFT+A->Empty->Cube) in Blender .
-2. Select empty last - Export fbx (selection only)
+2. Select empty last - Export fbx (selection only).
-3. Import to UE as a "FBX scene"
+3. Import to UE as a "FBX scene".

 This will result in a "master" origin point represented by the empty, whilst each individual section retains its own vector data.